andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 "Ok they rebooked us on the 4:15"

-The process for rebooking was startlingly smooth despite the throng of frazzled travelers huddled around the SAS customer service booth as I approach.
+The process for rebooking was startlingly smooth despite the throng of frazzled travelers huddled around the SAS customer service booth.
+As I approach the scrum my advanced height affords a favorable vantage to observe the object of the collective's worship.
+A stylized aluminum monolith brandished with the italic uppercase blue <span style="color:#2B3087; font-style:italic; font-weight:bold;">SAS</span> logo bolsters a Microsoft Surface tablet in the middle stages of a hard reset.

-My advanced heigh offers me a vantage point to see a smiling SAS customer service representative standing next to a computerized tablet perched atop a stylized metal monolith.
+Beside the apparatus stands a SAS customer service representative in a smart, light blue skirt suit smiling beneath her tight ponytail.

 "Our technicians have fixed the problem and the system will be rebooted shortly, we will be with you in just a moment"

-Just then a Microsoft Windows logo appears amidst an azure blue background on the tablet.
+Just then a Microsoft Windows logo appears amidst a blue digital background.

-The society of automated machines whirring about in Kurt Vonnegut's *Player Piano* in the front sleeve of my backpack feels painfully prescient at this moment.

-I press the lone button on the tablet, labeled "Customer Service", and a slip of paper gurgitates from the mouth of the contraption.
+A few seconds later the logo dissolves to reveal a customer service help screen, a lone button labeled "Customer Service" floating atop a sea of light grey that can only be described as *Windows 95-esque*.
+Once it's been determined I've waited the requisite amount of time based on my arrival time to the queuemob I press the button and a slip of paper gurgitates from the mouth of the contraption.

 **B103**

+I pause for just a second to revel in the absurdity of this moment.
 Scandinavian Airlines is employing a device with more computing power than existed on earth when we put a man on the moon to serve the same function as a roll of perforated paper at a deli counter.

+The society of automated machines whirring about in Kurt Vonnegut's 1952 novel *Player Piano* in the front sleeve of my backpack feels painfully prescient at this moment.

 I wait about 5 minutes, watching the LED ticker above the booths smoothly increment their tally through the upper nineties until it reads **B103**.